Maritime-Robotics-Student-Society/blog/_posts/articles/2018-06-08-Journey to I2C gps.md

 Further testing of the GPS only seemed to send messages at a frequency of 0.4-0.5 Hz, which was way less than the 5 Hz we were getting from Serial and not enough for us, as a position update every 2 seconds would make it very difficult to find out if we succeded a tack for example.
 Another issue we noticed was that the GPS settings sent via
 Serial were not surviving a reboot.
-This meant we needed to reprogram the GPS via Serial after each start up At this point, I2C seemed to not be worth it.
-Further research into this problem revealed that settings can in fact, be sent via I2C to the GPS, which we thought it's impossible.
+This meant we needed to reprogram the GPS via Serial after each start up.
+At this point, I2C seemed to not be worth it.
+Further research into this problem revealed that settings can in fact, be sent via I2C to the GPS, which we thought it was impossible.
 Removing the unnecesary data from the messages increased the frequency to 3.7-4 Hz, which was a lot better than before, but the problem of the corrupt messages still remained, even though it improved.
 Now about 80% of the messages were passing the checking algorithm, but regardless, I2C